 General advice: “Encourage your student to get involved and find their home away from home.
 While academics are important, experiences outside of the classroom are equally as important.
 These experiences may include joining a club, participating in a campus event, finding an internship, or networking with staff members on campus.
 Explore all of what college has to offer and find your niche.
 The college experience is what you make of it.”

 Champlain-specific advice: “Trust the college process and know that Champlain has the necessary resources to support your student.
 Champlain College values diversity, equity, and inclusion and thus, it provides and offers a variety of offices and departments that are readily available to support the many identities your student may hold and to help with their college development and education.
 Specifically, the Office of Diversity and Inclusion provides one-on-one support through intentional conversations and campus-wide support through educational opportunities.
 These opportunities consist of programs and events that promote curricular and social success.
-Programs and events include Education Empowerment, the CARE Program, film screenings, book clubs, educational luncheons, and more.
+Programs and events include Education Empowerment, the AHEAD Program, film screenings, book clubs, educational luncheons, and more.
 Overall, the college assists in guiding student success while also promoting individual exploration and discovery.”

 Skip Harris (he/him), Director of Champlain College Counseling Center